Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Although a wimple was a garment used for modesty, women in the upper classes decorated their wimples and added padded rolls of fabric to create interest.

-Men wore many types of hates and head gear.
+Men wore many types of hats and headgear.
 The sugar loaf hat was a tallish, conical hat that resembled an inverted flower pot.
-The flat,mortar board type hat we associate with graduation emerged in the 14th century, a style that evolved from the biretta, a similar type of hat worn by the clergy.
+The flat, mortar board-type hat we associate with graduation emerged in the 14th century, a style that evolved from the biretta, a similar type of hat worn by the clergy.

 The Birth of Fashion

 The High Middle Ages began with a population explosion in Europe that took people back into the cities that had emptied out during the Dark Ages.
-But the Great Famine (brought on by cool temperatures and too much rain) of 1315 - 1317 decimated the population.
-The loss of feed, seeds, grains, and livestock led to mass starvation and it was not until 1325 that Europe recovered.
-Various rounds of bubonic plague or the Black Death between 1338 - 1375 further reduced the population of Europe.
+But the Great Famine (brought on by cool temperatures and too much rain) of 1315–1317 decimated the population.
+The loss of feed, seeds, grains, and livestock led to mass starvation and it was not until 1325 that Europe began to recover.
+Various rounds of bubonic plague or the Black Death between 1338 and 1375 further reduced the population of Europe.

 Elaborately printed gowns in brocade or damask, silk or velvet featuring flowers, Oriental designs, artichokes, and pomegranates greatly enhanced women's gowns creating the beautiful costumes associated with medieval times.

 Head coverings changed frequently for both men and women and the tony set could be subject to ridicule if they appeared in something out of date.

 As society healed after the ordeals of the 14th Century, Europe became more prosperous.
 The fabulous clothing once restricted to royalty now became available and affordable for the merchant class and a new upwardly mobile urban middle class.